 The Environment Agency (EA) and the water companies are responsible for the quality and quantity of wastewater entering the watercourses.
-As such they control the amount and type of effluent going into wastewater treatment works (WwTW).
-Treatment plants are complex operations that can manage a limited capacity.
+They control the amount and type of effluent going into wastewater treatment works (WwTW).
+Treatment plants are complex operations and as a result, have a limited capacity.

-Industry produces vast volumes of effluent that if released into the watercourse could have devastating polluting effects.
-Therefore, many companies are required to monitor and control their discharge levels, before they are released either into rivers and streams, or into the wastewater sewer network.
+Industry produces vast volumes of effluent that ranges in size from a few litres to hundreds and thousands of litres a day.
+Some trade effluent may be toxic and if released into the watercourse could certainly have devastating polluting effects.
+Therefore, many companies must monitor and control discharge levels, before releasing it into rivers and streams, or into the wastewater sewer network.

-Companies that do need to monitor their discharge must obtain a consent licence from the water authority.
-The consent details what can and cannot be discharged and is made up of the volume and chemical content, or quality of the water.
+You must obtain a consent licence from the water authority in order to discharge trade effluent.
+The consent specifies limits for discharge.
+It is made up of the volume and chemical content, or quality of the water.

-Depending on the nature of the effluent, charges will generally be made up of:
+Depending on the nature of the effluent, charges are likely to include: